hntddt123/Lottery/README.md

 # Lottery

-This is a fun Prize drawing lottery game
+This is a fun prize drawing lottery game

 1. Enter number of people in drawing
 2. Click 抽獎 will shuffle numbers